Kenneth J. Frick, DDS, MS, Diplomate, American Board of Endodontics.

 The program in endodontics is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of "approval without reporting requirements".
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.

 An applicant for this program must be a citizen of the United States or permanent resident in the United States.
 Applicants must also submit evidence of graduation from a school of dentistry accredited by the Commission on Dental Accreditation or the Canadian Dental Accrediting Commission.
 A minimum dental school 3.0 GPA is required for all applicants.
-Applicants are required to take the Advanced Dental Admission Test (ADAT).
-Scores should be self-reported on the PASS application; in addition, please send your scores to the Program Director at email@example.com.
+Applicants are required to take the Advanced Dental Admission Test (ADAT); scores should be submitted on the PASS application.
 Successful completion of a U.S. regional or equivalent Canadian clinical licensure exam is required prior to or no later than the end of the first year of residency.
 Application to the optional Oral & Craniofacial Sciences MS program requires successful completion of the GRE.

 Beginning July 1st, the certificate program runs 24 months over six continuous semesters.
 Enrollment in the optional OCS MS program may require an additional three to six months to complete.